Terms of Business

 M Money Laundering

-- We are required under the Money Laundering Regulations 2007 to identify and verify the identity of our clients and, in certain circumstances, other persons such as directors or beneficial owners, and to keep that information updated.
+- We are required under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 to identify and verify the identity of our clients and, in certain circumstances, other persons such as directors or beneficial owners, and to keep that information updated.
 You agree that we may make checks using online electronic verification systems or other databases as we may decide.
 We are also required under the Proceeds of Crime Act 2002 as amended and analogous legislation to report to official agencies any information which may come to our attention whilst dealing with a matter on your behalf which gives rise to money laundering or terrorist financing concerns.
 We may be prohibited from notifying you of any report we may have to make or from either confirming or denying that a report has been made.
 If we make a report to the National Crime Agency or analogous authority, we may be prohibited from continuing with your work while the authorities undertake their own investigations; and we may be ordered to stop your work altogether.
 In those circumstances, we will not be able to accept responsibility for any resulting loss or inconvenience.

 - You agree to reimburse us for any costs we reasonably incur in complying with any disclosure requirement referred to above.